rafyls/nand2tetris-projects/README.md

 **Project 9: High-Level Language**

 - Objective: Development of the game Tic-Tac-Toe using the Jack programming language over the Hack hardware platform.
 This game is designed to run on the supplied VM emulator.

+**Project 10: Compiler I: Syntax Analysis**

+- Objective: Development of a syntax analyzer that parses Jack programs according to the Jack grammar.
+The output format is XML.
+This version of the syntax analyzer assumes that the source Jack code is error-free.